pouyabey/IT-Support-Knowledge-Base/internet-access-single-user-issue/README.md

 8. Include ticket documentation notes
 9. Keep the article simple, organized, and easy to update

-## It is recommended to include screenshots.
+### It is recommended to include screenshots in Knowledge Base articles.
 However, since these documents are mainly for my personal reference, I prefer to keep them simple and avoid adding screenshots.
 Instead, I create a video for each knowledge base article and include it in my video portfolio:

 # https://www.youtube.com/@pouyabeyranvand1688